Domantas Sabonis NBA Playoffs Player Props: Kings vs. Warriors

 Domantas Sabonis Insights vs. the Warriors

-- Sabonis' opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Kings average the ninth-most possessions per game with 103.2.
+- Sabonis' Kings average 103.2 possessions per game, ninth-highest among NBA teams, while the Warriors are one of the league's fastest, ranking fourth with 104.8 possessions per contest.

-- The Warriors concede 43.3 rebounds per contest, ranking 15th in the NBA.
+- Conceding 43.3 rebounds per contest, the Warriors are the 15th-ranked squad in the NBA.

-- Giving up 25.7 assists per game, the Warriors are the 15th-ranked squad in the NBA.
+- The Warriors are the 15th-ranked team in the league, allowing 25.7 assists per game.

-- Conceding 12.9 made 3-pointers per contest, the Warriors are the 23rd-ranked team in the league.
+- In terms of 3-pointers, the Warriors are 23rd in the NBA, conceding 12.9 makes per game.

 Domantas Sabonis vs. the Warriors